 As a general rule, no. There are too many variables, such as quality, and I am uncomfortable claiming partial work as my own.
 For the best result, I purchase all the necessary supplies and furs.
 That way, both you and I can be sure that the materials will be satisfactory and I can be completely responsible for any mishaps.

 Though it is not likely (since I've stopped using latex in my suit making) please inform me if you have any material allergies, just in case.
-I do own pets but they do not come in contact with suit materials or the room they are stored/used in.
-I have heavy allergies myself, especially to cats, so I keep things as clean as possible.
+I do own dogs and cats, however I am also allergic to cats and do not allow them near my workshop.
+My dogs may come in contact with my materials.
 Please let me know in advance if you have any animal allergies.

 It is possible, though not recommended.
 My suits are works of art, not mass-produced or cheaply manufactured, and are priced accordingly.
 Purchasing a suit for a child who will grow out of it in a few short years is a huge investment with a small frame for returns.